scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 yet powerful technique to understand and build AI systems.

 You're probably wondering
-how exactly we can represent business, web sites, mobile apps, voice assistants, and driverless cars with this approach.
+how exactly we can represent business, documents, web sites, mobile apps, voice assistants, customers, inventory, risk, driverless cars and more with this approach.
 How do we protect against hidden biases in our tensors?
-How do we ensure encoding into tensors maintains our privacy, in things like medical and financial systems?
+How do we make tensors that protects our privacy, in areas like medicine and finance?

 I'll be sharing future posts to help you through all that.
 I'll also be using techniques that will feel just as easy